criadoperez/linux/Documentation/filesystems/seq_file.rst

 show() function (described below) to print a header at the top of the output.
 SEQ_START_TOKEN should only be used if the offset is zero, however.
 SEQ_START_TOKEN has no special meaning to the core seq_file code.
-It is provided as a convenience for a start() funciton to communicate with the next() and show() functions.
+It is provided as a convenience for a start() function to communicate with the next() and show() functions.

 The next function to implement is called, amazingly, next(); its job is to